 And how is this dessert made?
 You put scoops of ice cream in a glass, you pour in hot espresso (strong brewed coffee is fine) and you serve it.
 If the amount of coffee is generous, it will likely melt the ice cream and you can serve the affogato as a beverage.
 If there is very little coffee in proportion to the ice cream, the ice cream will soften but not melt right away — in short, it can be served as a dessert that requires the use of a spoon.

 If you can get your hands on Italian gelato (denser than ice cream), the better.
 If not, good quality ice cream will do.
 Use a flavor that will go well with coffee.
 Remember that you are serving the ice cream and coffee in the same glass so the ice cream flavor shouldn’t clash with the flavor of the coffee.

-- ice cream (I used vanilla)
+- 2 to 4 scoops ice cream (I used vanilla)

-- toasted nuts (I used cashew), crushed
+- toasted nuts optional

-- dark chocolate chips
+- dark chocolate chips optional

-- Pour in the coffee.
+- Pour in a quarter cup of coffee.

 - Sprinkle with nuts and chocolate chips.
 Purely optional but they do add an interesting texture to the affogato.

 - Serve immediately.